AnyLog-co/documentation/sql setup.md

 **Note 1**: For SQLite, the logical name of the database can include the path to maintain the data.
 Otherwise, the database data is maintained, for each table in the database, in the default location defined by `!dbms_dir`.

-**Note 2**: If 'memory' is set to _true_, the database tables are maintained in RAM (this option is supported by SQLite but not with PostgreSQL).
+**Note 2**: If 'memory' is set to _true_, the database tables are maintained in RAM (this option is supported by SQLite but not with PostgresSQL).

 **Examples**:
 ```anylog